What we Offer

 - Community Outreach Workshops

 Our fees are set in accordance with the Ontario Psychological Association fee schedule and range from $210 to $190 per hour.
-Depending on the circumstances a reduced fee may be possible.
+For assessment services the fee is $220 per hour.
 We accept VISA, Mastercard, or personal cheque.

 Psychological services are covered by most extended health plans.
 Please check with your provider.
 You will be provided with a receipt that can be submitted to an insurer for reimbursement.
 Services are not covered by OHIP.
 Please contact our office for more details.